rebekkaorth/ros_smart_grasping_pkgs/README.md

 IMAGE OF THE SYSTEM ARCHITECTURE MODEL

 As shown in the model above the the system was divided into two parts.
 Gathering camera data and object grasping.
 The data gathering nodes subscribe to ROS topics published by hardware devices.
 The object grasping nodes publish and subscribe to data they provide on their own.
 Both packages are descirbed in more detail below.

+### Requirements

 ## Get and run the Docker container